AranyakSen/SortingAlgos/README.md

 # SortingAlgorithms

-## here i have implemented and compared different sorting algorithms in PYTHON.
+## Here, I have implemented and compared different sorting algorithms in PYTHON.